James E. Rieger: Early life and career

 James E. Rieger was born September 20, 1870, in Peoria County, Illinois, to German immigrant parents Gottfried and Rose (Bruning) Rieger.
-He was the middle child of eight children, the others being Philip Joseph Rieger (1859–1924), Anne Rieger (1861–), John Rieger (1863–1947), Sarah Rieger (1864–1937), Salome (1870–), Christian "Christopher" Rieger (1872–1881) and George Rieger (1875–1944).
+He was the middle child of eight children.
 In 1880 the Rieger family moved to Kirksville, Missouri, where James' father intended to continue his vocation as a coopersmith and farmer.
 However in July 1881 Gottfried Rieger died followed by his son Christopher in September, 1881.
 James Rieger received his primary and secondary education in Peoria and the rural schools of Adair County, Missouri, before matriculating at the First District Normal School (now Truman State University) in Kirksville.
 Thereafter he worked as a public school teacher for two years.
 Rieger then continued his higher education at the University of Missouri in Columbia, Missouri, where he earned his law degree in 1897.
 After passing the Missouri Bar he returned to Kirksville and established a private law practice in 1898.
 James Rieger served as Adair County Prosecuting attorney from 1909 to 1911.
 He also held various other elected and politically appointed positions, including City Clerk for Kirksville, chairman of the county Democratic committee, and vice-president of the school board.